Haisla people: Location

-The government of the Haisla people is the Haisla Nation, with its offices in Kitimaat Village.
+The governing body representing the Haisla people is the Haisla Nation, with its administrative offices located in Kitamaat Village.

+A canoe crafted by Haisla members of the Kitimat Athlete club holds cultural significance.
+It was donated as a gift to the UBC Museum of Anthropology in 1948, where it remains on display to this day.

-Ellis Ross was a prominent elected Chief Councillor of the Haisla Nation, and one of the first First Nations leaders in Canada to team up with big oil and liquified natural gas (LNG) companies.
-He was full-time councillor from 2003 to 2016, and was followed by Crystal Smith, the current Acting Chief.
+Ellis Ross, a notable elected Chief Councillor of the Haisla Nation, played a prominent role in collaborating with major oil and liquefied natural gas (LNG) companies.
+Serving as a full-time Councillor from 2003 to 2016, he was succeeded by Crystal Smith, the current Elected Chief Councillor.

 Haisla clan system

-Historically there were six clans within the Haisla people, each named after an animal that had historical significance to the tribe.
-It is believed that the sixth clan, the Crow, is nearly extinct and has merged with the Raven clan.
-Each tribe has its own principal chief (Xay’mas), and they would meet whenever needed to discuss issues that would affect the entire tribe.
-These clan chiefs were very involved in their members' lives, including arranging marriages that would benefit the clan, distributing wealth, and building alliances between clans.
-The chiefs could take more than one wife, and wives of deceased chiefs could also be inherited by the new chief.
-The Haisla people were some of the few northern North American indigenous nations that had a tiered class system consisting of noblemen, commoners and slaves.
-Nobleman had privileges that included participation in secret rituals, and the authority to direct commoners and slaves in labour activities.
-The nobility was recognized by their piercings: earlobes for the boys, and the lower lip for the girls.
-Commoners were free to live as they would but couldn't participate in tribal governance.
-Slaves were generally war prisoners, were expected to be completely subservient, and could be killed at will.
+In the past, the Haisla people were organized into six clans, each named after an animal that held cultural significance for the tribe.
+It is believed that the Crow clan, the sixth clan, nearly disappeared and merged with the Raven clan.
+Within each clan, there was a principal chief, known as Xay'mas, who led their respective tribe.
+These chiefs would convene whenever necessary to discuss matters that impacted the entire tribe.
+They played an active role in the lives of their clan members, overseeing important aspects such as arranging beneficial marriages, distributing wealth, and fostering alliances between clans.
+Chiefs were allowed to have multiple wives, and widows of deceased chiefs could be inherited by the succeeding chief.

+The Haisla people were among the few indigenous nations in northern North America that had a hierarchical class system, comprising noblemen, commoners, and slaves.
+Noblemen enjoyed privileges such as participating in secret rituals and having authority over commoners and slaves in labor activities.
+The nobility could be identified by their piercings, with boys wearing earlobe piercings and girls sporting lower lip piercings.
+Commoners had freedom in their way of life but did not partake in tribal governance.
+Slaves, typically captured during warfare, were expected to be entirely subservient and could be killed at the owner's discretion.

-Clan membership is inherited maternally, with titles and inheritance passing from uncle to nephew instead of the paternal father to son.
-It is believed that this clan system was inherited from the migration of Tsimshian women as they spread throughout the northern tribes.
-Each clan has its own unique creation story, in conjunction with the entire tribe's creation story.
+Clan membership followed a maternal inheritance system, with titles and inheritance passing from uncle to nephew rather than from father to son.
+This clan system is believed to have been inherited through the migration of Tsimshian women as they integrated with various northern tribes.
+Each clan possessed its own unique creation story alongside the overall tribe's creation narrative.

+The Haisla clans were as follows: